 - Direct students to appropriate resources

 - Punitive, disciplinary, or a means for enforcing classroom policies (e.g. cell phone use, disruptive behavior, absenteeism associated with classroom policy, etc.)

 - For behaviors of concern, please see the Behavioral Intervention Team

 There a series of steps that occur in order:

 - Employee submits a referral

-- SEA Team member contacts the student
+- SEA Team member assigns an appropriate employee to reach out to the student

 Username: For example: firstname.lastname@example.org or jdoe or sccts/jdoe

 Password: the password for your Shoreline email account